The Differences Between Domestic & Commercial Scaffolding

 We’re going to break down exactly what domestic and commercial scaffolding is, plus explain the differences between the two.

 But before we jump in, remember that our team at tbf Scaffolding have over 30 years’ experience in both commercial and domestic scaffolding.
 So if you’ve got any questions, or you’d like to discuss a potential project, click here to get in touch today (obligation free).

 What is Domestic Scaffolding?

 Domestic scaffolding is used for residential properties such as homes and flats.
-Most commonly, it is used to assist in home maintenance tasks such as painting the exterior of your home, roof repairs, window installation, chimney repairs, and fixing or replacing barge boards and fascias.
+Most commonly, it is used to assist in home maintenance tasks such as painting the exterior of your home, roof repairs, window installation, chimney repairs, solar panel installation, and fixing or replacing barge boards and fascias.

 Many of the tasks mentioned above could theoretically be completed without the use of scaffolding, and instead using a simple ladder – so why do people use domestic scaffolding?